zowe/docs-site/docs/user-guide/install-zos.md

 As a Zowe user, install Zowe Application Framework, explorer server, and Zowe API Mediation Layer on z/OS to begin using Zowe.

-**Important!**
+## Prerequisites

 - Before you start the installation on z/OS, ensure that your environment meets the necessary requirements.
 For details, see [System requirements](systemrequirements.md).

-- The user ID that is used to perform the installation must have authority to set the ``'-a'`` extattr flag, which requires at least read access to the BPX.FILEATTR.APF resource profile in the RACF CLASS.
-It is not essential for this access to be enabled before you run the `zowe-install.sh` script that installs Zowe on z/OS, but if this is not enabled at this time, it must be enabled before you run the `zowe-runtime-authorize.sh` script.
+- The user ID that is used to perform the installation must have authority to set the ``'-a'`` extattr flag.
+This requires a minimum of read access to the BPX.FILEATTR.APF resource profile in the RACF CLASS.
+It is not essential for this access to be enabled before you run the `zowe-install.sh` script that installs Zowe on z/OS.
+However, if this access must be enabled before you run the `zowe-runtime-authorize.sh` script.

 ## Installing the Zowe runtime on z/OS